SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/Crypt0gr4phy/PicoCTF.md

         break

 ```
 So what this script does basically is, that it starts with a known part of the flag i.e `picoCTF{` and iteratively guesses the remaining characters.
-It tries to send character by character to the server and receives an encrypted result which it tries to match with the given flag to find a pattern.
+It tries to send character by character to the server and receives an encrypted result which it tries to match with the given encrypted flag to find a pattern.
 If there is a match, it adds the character to the `flag` plaintext.
 This process continues till we get the whole flag.

 ![Screenshot 2024-11-14 013706](https://github.com/user-attachments/assets/355133f7-3284-49de-8b90-4fb519f03e2b)